Skip to Content

 Ibis in Culture and History

-In Native American folklore, the ibis was believed to be the last bird to seek shelter before a hurricane and the first to emerge after.
+Native American folklore recognized their storm-sensing abilities, calling them the last to shelter before hurricanes and first to emerge after.

 Research and Scientific Studies on White Ibises